Chef Vs Puppet – A comparative study

 Why Chef Vs Puppet comparisons are required

-If you are a beginner, then you may wonder the reason behind this comparative study between chef and puppet.
-But there are few reasons we want to highlight to make you feel confident about why this comparison is even required.
+If you are a beginner, you may wonder why this comparative study between chef and puppet.
+But we want to highlight a few reasons to make you feel confident about why this comparison is even required.

 We agree that the DevOps life cycle supports every individual to learn development, coding, testing, operations, configurations, administration, etc. However, each individual will have their strength and there the comparison between chef and puppet will let you choose the right tool.